degville/docs-cloud/en/install-openstack.md

 ```

 A [bundle][bundle], as used above, encapsulates the entire deployment process,
-including all applications, their configuration and relations.
-You can use
+including all applications, their configuration parameters and any relations
-a local file, as above, or deploy a curated bundle from the [charm
+that need to be made.
+Generally, you can use a local file, as above, or deploy
-store][osbundle].
+a curated bundle from the [charm store][osbundle].

-[Download the OpenStack][downloadbundle] bundle for this project and deploy
+For our project, [download the OpenStack][downloadbundle] and deploy OpenStack
 using the above command.

-The speed of the deployment depends on our hardware,
-but may take some time.
-Watch the output of `juju status` to see when
+The speed of the deployment depends on your hardware, but may take some time.
-everything is ready.
+Monitor the output of `juju status` to see when everything is ready.

-## Testing OpenStack
+## Test OpenStack

 After everything has deployed and the output of `juju status` settles, you can
 check to make sure OpenStack is working by logging into the Horizon dashboard.

-The quickest way to get the IP address for the machine running the dashboard is
+The quickest way to get the IP address for the dashboard is with the following
-to type the following:
+command:

 ```bash
 juju status --format=yaml openstack-dashboard | grep public-address | awk '{print $2}'
 ```

-The URL will be `http://<IP ADDRESS>/horizon`, which you should enter
+The URL will be `http://<IP ADDRESS>/horizon`.
+When you enter this into your
-into your browser.
-Login with `admin` and `openstack`, unless you changed the
+browser you can login with `admin` and `openstack`, unless you changed the
 password in the configuration file.

 If everything works, you will see something similar to the following: